yukonblue/chewbaaka/README.md

 Simply help spread the word out about the current plight of the cheetahs to your family and friends is a great way to help.

+You can also follow the [GoFundMe campaign](https://www.gofundme.com/f/stop-illegal-cheetah-trades-and-trafficking). set up to raise money for Cheetah Conservation Fund's work on stopping illegal cheetah trades and trafficking in Somaliland at the Persian Gulf.
+Learn more [here](https://www.cnn.com/2019/08/28/africa/somaliland-cheetahs-gulf-intl/index.html).

 ### How do I get started?